ElliotOne/ElliotOne/README.md

 </p>

 <p>
-  I'm a full stack software engineer.
-I like developing websites and applications.
-I mostly work with .NetCore and JavaScript.
+  I'm a full-stack software engineer.
+I like developing websites and applications, primarily using .NET and JavaScript.
 </p>

 ---